ChrisHoban/ssg-openshift-meta-templates/openshift/oc4-meta-templates/services/nextcloud/README.md

 * Navigate to http://nextcloud.example.com
 * Fill in the form and finish the installation.
-The DB credentials can be found in the secret `mariadb`.
-In the Webconsole it can be found under `Resources -> Secrets -> mariadb -> Reveal Secret`
+The DB credentials can be found in the secret `mysql`.
+In the Webconsole it can be found under `Resources -> Secrets -> mysql -> Reveal Secret`

 **Hints**